 That was the main point of my presentation.
 Microlearning is about A LOT more than just making instructional content smaller.
 Yes, it starts with getting rid of the fluff and chunking content down into more easily-consumed, specifically-focused topics … but then what?

-To that end, I presented the following 5 components of an effective a microlearning program.
+To that end, I presented the components of an effective a microlearning strategy.
 You can also check out my full presentation (minus proprietary examples) below via SlideShare.

 Science of Learning